KTanmayRider/Agentic-Pegasus/Archi.md

     *   **Responsibilities:**
         1. Receives the data from `quantitative_results.json`.
         2. Iterates through each `domain-language-dimension` combination present in the data.
-        3. For each combination, it generates a bar chart (like the `Python - FinTech` example) using `matplotlib/seaborn`.
+        3. For each combination, it generates a bar chart of count of 5s (and optionally per-topic bars via the `topics` field) using `matplotlib/seaborn`.
         4.  **Crucially, it saves each chart using the shared key:** The file is saved to `output/graphs/drilldown/<analysis_id>.png`.
 For example: `output/graphs/drilldown/Python-FinTech-Completeness.png`.
         5. This process can be parallelized for efficiency.